projectinnovatenewark/csx2/lessons/students/5_system_administration_and_command_line/5_system_admin_and_intro_to_cli.md

 </div>
 <br>

+***Note: Students should follow along as they will take over on their own respective computers after a couple steps of this exercise.

 If you do not see this window, click into the “Welcome to CoCalc.term” project to get there.

 There are a vast number of commands that can be executed in the terminal, but here are some for navigating your computer’s directories: